What are the Best Soundproof Underlays?

 The best soundproofing underlay

 The best soundproof underlay has to offer the most overall soundproof insulation, and that’s the Noisestop F7 Plus.
-Reducing both impact and airborne noise due to its tripled layered configuration of two layers of the mass-loaded vinyl sandwiching the closed cell acoustic foam.
+Reducing both impact and airborne noise due to its triple-layered configuration of two layers of the mass-loaded vinyl sandwiching the closed-cell acoustic foam.

 Noisestop F7 Plus

-The acoustic closed-cell foam and the two layers of mass-loaded vinyl incorporated within the Noisestop F7 Plus work perfectly together to improve the sound insulation of any floor.
+The acoustic closed-cell foam and the two layers of mass-loaded vinyl incorporated into the Noisestop F7 Plus work together perfectly to improve the sound insulation of any floor.

 - Reduce airborne and impact noise